spvinod1986/LearnPython/README.md

 - json module provides dumps methods to convert object to json and loads method to convert json to object.
 - time and datetime module provides with methods to work with timestamps and datetime respectively. timedelta module provides with methods to work with duration or time difference between 2 dates.
 - random module provides methods to generate random numbers.

+## Python Package Index
+- Python Standard Library is comprehensive but it does not have everything that we need.
+Sometimes we may need features that are not implemented in Python Standard library.
+Pypi or Python Package Index is like npm(javascript) or nuget(microsoft) repository.
+It is repository of Python packages.
+- To install package from Pypi we should use a tool called pip(windows) or pip3(mac).
+- pip3 install xyz ~= 1.1.0
+- pip3 install xyz == 1.1.*
+- pip3 install xyz == 1.*
+- pip3 unisntall xyz
+- Virtual Environments: Pip installs packages globally which can be shared between projects.
+But different projects may have different versions of dependenciies.
+In that case we need to create isolated virtual environments for each application and install these dependencies inside those virtual isolated environments.
+- Pipenv: It is a tool which combines Pip and Virtual environment in to a single tool called Pipenv.
+It is a dependency manager for Python projects.
+It is equivalent to npm(javascript).
+- pipenv shell command will activate virtual environment for a project.
+To deactivate the virtual environment , type exit.
+- In your project, run pipenv install xyz
+- Pipenv will install virtual environment packages in a shared local folder outside the project to maintain the size of the project.
+This path can be found using the command pipenv --venv.
+- When you install a package using pipenv, 2 files will get automatically created.
+1) Pipfile and 2) Pipfile.lock.
+These 2 projects are used to keep track of dependencies of our project and their versions.
+- PipFile includes 4 sections.
+1) source is the address of the package repository from which packages are downloaded from.
+2) dev-packages are the packages specific for development like automated testing.
+3) packages which the application depend on.
+4) requires specifies the version of python we need to run this application.
+If you don't specify version number , then pipfile will list the package with * version which means latest version.
+- PipFile.lock is the Json file which lists the dependencies of the application and their exact version.
+This helps in lift and shift scenario where you can take your application and put in another machine and the exact version of dependencies will be installed there.
+You can just move the application and run command "pipenv install" which will just look at dependencies in pipfile and install exact version of dependencies.
+Some case the packages in pipfile will specify latest version for packages with * if you do not specify the exact version during installation.
+In those cases if you want same version number in all machines then you can use command pipenv install --ignore-pipfile to ignore the pipfile and consider exact version in pipfile.lock.
+- We can use the command pipenv graph to view the list of all installed dependencies